AI21Labs/Rick-and-Morty-episode-generator/README.md

 `git clone https://github.com/AI21Labs/Rick-and-Morty-Episode-Generator.git`

+2. Navigate to cloned folder

+`cd Rick-and-Morty-Episode-Generator`

-2. Install dependencies
+3. Install dependencies

 `npm install`

-3. Start the game in your local environment
+4. Start the game in your local environment

 `npm start`

-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Play